Parental Failures and the Gospel

 You might agree that feelings of inadequacy are common to parents; whether relatively new like me or seasoned with experience, we feel the weight of the responsibility and the immensity of the task.

 Yet feelings of inadequacy can sometimes be a blessing.
-For one, I’m more likely to rest in my abilities when feeling self-assured but will seek direction in uncertainty.
+For one, I’m more likely to rest in my abilities when feeling self-assured but will seek direction when uncertain.
 This has been the case in my parenting.
 My lack of confidence has made prayer my "best parental tool."
 I find myself praying often – not merely out of command – but out of a real need.

 And this picture reflects the Gospel.
 At the heart of the Good News is the admission of ones inability before a gracious and able God.
 The Gospel has nothing to do with your ability to get it right.
 Rather it is the recognition of God’s demand for perfect righteousness in the face of your inability to satisfy that demand (Genesis 6:5; Isaiah 64:6; Romans 3:23).
 What makes the Good News so incredible is that God freely imputes the very righteousness that He requires of you.